 - 1. Explain the motivations for different regression analyses and be able to select and apply a suitable modelling approach based on the research aim - 2.
-Analyse data using normal linear models, and be able to assess model fit and diagnostics - 3.
-Analyse data using logistic regression models for binary data, and be able to assess model fit and diagnostics - 4.
-Accurately interpret and manipulate mathematical equations that relate to regression analysis

-5. Effectively communicate the outcomes and justification of a regression analysis
+Analyse health research data using linear regression models, and be able to assess model fit and diagnostics - 3.
+Analyse data using logistic regression models for binary outcome variables, and be able to assess model fit and diagnostics - 4.
+Accurately interpret and manipulate mathematical equations that relate to regression analysis - 5.
+Effectively communicate the outcomes and justification of a regression analysis